-Syntax readonly [-apf] [name] ...
-Key -a Treat each name as an array variable. -p Print a list of all readonly names (This is the default) -f Mark shell functions corresponding to the names as read-only.
+Syntax readonly [-aApf] [name] ...
+Key -a Treat each name as an array variable. -A restrict the variables to associative arrays. -p Print a list of all readonly names (This is the default) -f Mark shell functions corresponding to the names as read-only.

 The given names are marked readonly and the values of these names can not be changed by subsequent assignment.